Nakhon Si Thammarat province: Environment

 Forested peat swamp forests cover more than 9,900 hectares on the borders of Nakhon Si Thammarat, Phatthalung, and Songkhla provinces.
 About 800 hectares of the peat swamp were destroyed by 88 fires in the first half of 2019.
 The Royal Forest Department says that most of the fires in the Khuan Khreng peat swamp forest were man-made.
 Criminals clear the forest for the illegal expansion of rubber and oil palm plantations.
 Honey collectors and fishermen were also complicit as they burn grass to catch fish or to collect wild honey.
 Khuan Khreng peat swamp was hit by drought in what is normally the rainy season making it susceptible to arson.
 The forest is surrounded by oil palm plantations and surface water in the forest has been drained out to feed the plantations.

-The province is home to Khao Luang National Park and Hat Khanom–Mu Ko Thale Tai National Park.